Avnsx/Spotify-Song-Title/README.md

-# Spotify Song Name Reader
+# Spotify Song Title Reader
 ![GitHub Banner](https://repository-images.githubusercontent.com/334050272/9e9a3280-620b-11eb-883c-e4478e8cdfd8)
 ## Description
 On click screenreading software(invisible in background), to filter out your current spotify songs name, out of your Spotify Client and then creates a file named 'song_name.txt' in the same directory you launched the code from.
 Once ran it will every 10 seconds overwrite the recently created file, with the current song & artist name like the following sample: 'Song: Boy Meets World by SANTANA ALI ♪' and also print it in the python console.